 Bear in mind: This list is far from comprehensive.

 But, I mean, come on, cut me some slack.
-You don’t really expect me to go through every country and every single nook & cranny of every legal system, do you?
+You don’t really expect me to go through every country and every single nook and cranny of every legal system, do you?
 I find it hard to believe that even the law makers fully understand the systems they’ve created.
 At least as far as nootropics are concerned.

 Even so, this article should offer a helpful starting place on the general legality of nootropics.
 Anything beyond this should be cross-checked with your local government.